Skip to content

 Nintendo Switch wins on raw catalog.
 Almost every pick on this list runs natively on Switch, and the OLED model’s sleep-resume feature means you can pause mid-trial and wake straight back into cross-examination.
 Steam and Steam Deck come second because indie visual novels like Raging Loop, Fatal Twelve, and Shinrai launch there first, and the trackpad makes evidence-sorting in Orwell more comfortable.

 PlayStation 5 adds DualSense haptics in Persona 5 Royal.
 Xbox Game Pass rotates AI: The Somnium Files and Phoenix Wright Trilogy.
-See our Xbox One mystery games list for last-gen picks.
+See the Xbox One mystery games list for last-gen picks.

 Zero Escape: The Nonary Games